Graph Operations on Clique-Width Bounded Graphs: Introduction

-Distance hereditary graphs have clique-width at most 3 \cite{GR00}.
-The set of all graphs of clique-width at most 2 or NLC-width 1 is the set of all labeled co-graphs.
-Brandst\"adt et al. have analyzed the clique-width of graphs defined by forbidden one-vertex extensions of $P_4$ \cite{BDLM02}.
-The clique-width and NLC-width of permutation graphs, interval graphs, grids and planar graphs is not bounded \cite{GR00}.
-An arbitrary graph with $n$ vertices has clique-width at most $n-r$, if $2^{r} < n-r$, and NLC-width at most $\lceil \frac{n}{2} \rceil$ \cite{Joh98}.
-Every graph of tree-width\footnote{See \cite{Bod98} for definition and an overview on tree-width.} at most $k$ has clique-width at most $3\cdot 2^{k-1}$ \cite{CR01}.
-In \cite{GW00}, it is shown that every graph of clique-width or NLC-width $k$ which does not contain the complete bipartite graph $K_{n,n}$ for some $n > 1$ as a subgraph has tree-width at most $3k(n-1)-1$.
+Distance-hereditary graphs have clique-width at most $3$ \cite{GR00}.
+The set of all graphs of clique-width at most $2$ or NLC-width $1$ is the set of all co-graphs, i.e. $P_4$-free graphs.
+Brandst\"adt et al. have analyzed the clique-width of graphs defined by forbidden induced one-vertex extensions of $P_4$ \cite{BDLM05}.
+The clique-width and NLC-width of permutation graphs, interval graphs, grids, and planar graphs is not bounded \cite{GR00}.
+Every graph of tree-width at most $k$ has clique-width at most $3\cdot 2^{k-1}$ \cite{CR05}.
+See \cite{KLM09} for a survey on the clique-width of graph classes.

 The recognition problem for graphs of clique-width or NLC-width at most $k$ is still open for $k\ge 4$ and $k \geq 3$, respectively.
-Clique-width of at most $3$ is decidable in polynomial time \cite{CHLRR00}.
-NLC-width of at most $2$ is decidable in polynomial time \cite{Joh00}.
-Clique-width of at most $2$ and NLC-width 1 is decidable in linear time \cite{CPS85}.
-Minimizing NLC-width and minimizing clique-width is NP-complete \cite{GW05,GW07b,FRRS05a,FRRS06}.
-The clique-width of tree-width bounded graphs is computable in linear time \cite{EGW03}.
+The problem whether a graph has clique-width at most $3$ is decidable in polynomial time \cite{CHLRR12} and the problem whether a graph has NLC-width at most $2$ is also decidable in polynomial time \cite{Joh00,LMR07}.
+By the characterization in terms of co-graphs, it can be decided in linear time whether a graph has clique-width at most $2$ or NLC-width $1$ \cite{CPS85}.
+Computing NLC-width and computing clique-width is NP-hard \cite{GW07b,FRRS09}.
+But the clique-width of tree-width bounded graphs is computable in linear time \cite{EGW03}.
+An approach to determine the clique-width using an encoding to propositional satisfiability (SAT) which is evaluated by a SAT solver was presented in \cite{HS15}.
+This approach was extended by a combinatorial characterization of clique-width in \cite{CHMPR15}.

+A {\em graph transformation} $f$ is a transformation that creates a new graph $f(G_1,\ldots,G_n)$ from a number of $n\geq 1$ input graphs $G_1,\ldots G_n$.
+Examples are taking an induced subgraph of a graph, adding an edge to a graph, and generating the join of two graphs.
+A {\em graph operation} is a graph transformation which is deterministic and invariant under isomorphism.
+Examples are the edge complementation of a graph and generating the join of two graphs.\footnote{Please note that by our definition the two graph transformations taking an induced subgraph of a graph and adding an edge to a graph are no graph operations.} The graph theory books by Bondy and Murty \cite{BM76} and by Harary \cite{Har69} include a large number of transformations on graphs.

+The impact of graph operations which can be defined by monadic second order formulas (so-called MS transductions) on graph parameters can often be shown in a very short way although the bounds are rough ones \cite{Cou06,CE12}.

+Transformations that reduce graphs can be used to characterize sets of graphs by forbidden graphs.
+The property that a graph has tree-width at most $k$ is preserved under the transformation taking minors, which is used to show that the set of graphs of tree-width at most $k$ can be characterized by a finite set of forbidden minors \cite{RS85}.